Cathedral of Saint Mary (Austin, Texas): Architecture

 The new church was designed by Irish-born architect Nicholas J. Clayton in a Victorian design.
 It was his first independent commission.
 In 1872, he was in Galveston working as supervising architect for the construction of the First Presbyterian Church, designed by the Memphis, Tennessee, architects Jones and Baldwin.
 It may have been through the Holy Cross fathers that the bishop connected Nicholas Clayton with St. Mary's Austin.
-The neo-Gothic revival towers and spires were completed in 1907.
+The neo-Gothic Revival towers and spires were completed in 1907.
 The original finials were removed in the 1950s, perhaps after being struck by lightning.

 Additional stained-glass work was added in the 1890s.
 The cathedral's design evokes nature.
 The tree-like columns have their foliage-carved capitals; the murals contain tracery of vines and leaves.
 The pointed arches on doors and windows and the spires evoke the mountains.
 The ceiling and the blue dome spangled with stars reflect the sky and the heavens.

 The cathedral's bell, donated by the family of Michael Butler, is one of the largest in the State of Texas.

 In 1948, when the church was remodeled, many of its neo-Gothic decorations were removed, the neo-Gothic altars and altar rail were replaced with 20th-century marble and the baldachino with its cactus and bluebonnets, evocative of central Texas.

 The cathedral underwent extensive restoration in 2013, due to some safety concerns.
 This included, among other work, cleaning the exterior, the replacing of some blocks and mortar, and the restoration of the large rose window in the front facade.
-The window's central design of the quincunx, in which four parts spin out of one, can be interpreted a geometric representation of the four evangelists carrying the Word to the four corners of the world.
+The window's central design of the quincunx, in which four parts spin out of one, can be interpreted as a geometric representation of the four evangelists carrying the Word to the four corners of the world.

 The building was listed in the National Register of Historic Places on April 2, 1973.